 Acceptance and Commitment Therapy (ACT) can also be used to assist the individual to identify their values and use these values as motivation to make space for and respond differently to unpleasant thoughts, feelings and sensations.

 Improving Quality of Life

-Many individuals have withdrawn from social relationships, vocational interests and other life activities as a result of their hair-pulling behaviour and the feelings of shame associated with it.
+Many individuals with Trichotillomania withdraw from social relationships, vocational interests and other life activities as a result of their hair-pulling behaviour and the feelings of shame associated with it.
 One goal of therapy is to assist with re-engaging in these activities and addressing difficult thoughts and feelings that may get in the way of this.

 Recent research into the treatment of Trichotillomania using N-acetylcysteine (NAC) supplements has shown that the supplement can be effective in reducing the hair-pulling.
 N-acetylcysteine is a natural amino acid that is used to treat chest infections and liver disease.